nihalpasham/rustBoot-book/src/usage/rpi4.md

 ```powershell
 cargo rpi4 build rustBoot-only
 ```
-The above command should output the following (output will be longer when compilng for the first time) logs, produce an executable bootloader named `rustBoot.bin` and store it in the following path `./rustBoot/boards/bootloaders/rpi4`
+The above command should output the following (output will be longer when compiling for the first time) logs, produce an executable bootloader named `rustBoot.bin` and store it in the following path `./rustBoot/boards/bootloaders/rpi4`

 ```powershell
 Output: